Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Control approach

 with task weights $w_p, w_\theta >0$, which can be selected by the user.
 Note that the terms independent of the optimization variables have been discarded in \eqref{eq:cost_ante}.

 The single constraint under which the cost function \eqref{eq:cost_ante} will be minimized, is given by an adapted version of the equations of motion of \eqref{eq:EOM}, removing the contribution of the contact forces $\bm \lambda$.
 As addressed in \cite{Bouyarmane2019}, different constraints can also be added to ensure that collisions are avoided, and the manipulator complies with the physical limitations of the robot, regarding joint position, velocity and torque limits.
-For the sake of simplicity, the corresponding constraints are not included here, but can be added to this QP if desired.
+For the sake of simplicity, the corresponding constraints are not included here.